The Rising Festival ‘Evoke a Journey of Change’ – Celebrating International Women’s Day

 Reach your true potential and create a life you love!

-This vibrant festival is a day to celebrate International Women’s Day on the 8th March and 100 years since women won the right to vote in Britain, and offers a day of inspiration, self-care and workshops to kick-start a twelve month programme of change.
+This vibrant festival is a day to celebrate International Women’s Day and 100 years since women over the age of thirty won the right to vote in Britain, and offers a day of inspiration, self-care and workshops to kick-start a twelve month programme of change.

 Are you feeling stuck and looking at ways to overcome personal struggles or gremlins?